rpt19-gunakadeit/Rebekah-service/README.md

 ## Usage

 > The reviews render based on the product ID listed in the url.
 To display reviews, please query the product ID as follows: http://HOSTNAME:2000/reviews/?=PRODUCTIDHERE
+>
 > The product IDs are any number in the range of 1-100.
+>
+> The script bundles, CSS, and images are all store in AWS S3 & the links are in index.html.

 ## Development